-It is of interest to examine the near-wall variation of the integral length scale $k^{3/2}/\varepsilon$ , normalised by the equilibrium length scale $C{\mu}^{-3/4} \kappa y$ , as these indicate, alongside variations of the production-to-dissipation ratio, $P/\varepsilon$ , departures from local equilibrium.
-Such profiles are given on Fig. 25.
+It is of interest to examine the near-wall variations of the integral length scale $k^{3/2}/\varepsilon$, normalised by the equilibrium length scale $C{\mu}^{-3/4} \kappa y$, as these indicate, alongside variations of the production-to-dissipation ratio, P/ε , departures from local equilibrium.
+Such profiles are given on Fig. 26.
 In the back-step flow, as the outer layer develops, the length scale increases in the wall region of the recirculation zone.
 In the reattachment region, x/h = 7, where the outer layer interacts especially strongly with the wall, the length scale close to the wall reaches a maximum value and then diminishes as the flow recovers and a near-wall layer forms.
-A high value for the integral length scale is also observed in the zero-wall-shear jet relative to the real wall jet, and this reflects the presence of intense, large-scale outer-layer motions towards the wall, which are not damped by viscous and shear-induced effects.
+A high value for the integral length scale is also observed in the zero-wall-shear jet, relative to the real wall jet, and this reflects the presence of intense, large-scale outerlayer motions towards the wall, which are not damped by viscous and shear-induced effects.
 Very close to the wall, the steep rise in the normalised length scale is, for this flow, rather misleading, because the length scale itself remains finite at zero shear, while y declines to zero.
-In the case of the backstep flow at x/h = 7, the length scale vanishes at the wall, but is nevertheless substantially elevated in this region relative to the level downstream, suggesting a material influence of the outer layer in this region, similar to that observed in the zero-wall-shear jet.
-As the flow recovers, shear and viscous effects become influential and tend to reduce the integral length scale, with the near-wall eddies changing their structure to become elongated and smaller in size.
-However even at x/h = 15, the normalised near-wall length scale is substantially above unity, and this suggests that outer-layer turbulence continues to significantly affect the boundary layer in the recovery region.
-Previous studies (see Hassan, [14]) have indeed reported that the large scale structures issuing from the outer layer tend to persist further downstream reattachment.
+In the case of the back-step flow, at x/h = 7, the length scale vanishes at the wall, but is nevertheless substantially elevated in this region relative to the values downstream, suggesting a material influence of the outer layer in this region, similar to that observed in the zero-wall-shear jet.
+As the flow recovers, shear and viscous effects become influential, and these tend to reduce the integral length scale, with the near-wall eddies changing their structure to become elongated and smaller in size.
+However, even at x/h = 15, the normalised near-wall length scale is substantially above unity, and this suggests that outerlayer turbulence continues to significantly affect the boundary layer in the recovery region.
+Previous studies (see Hasan, [13]) have indeed revealed that the large scale structures issuing from the outer layer tend to persist well downstream of reattachment.